 It's a common practice for customers to review bad businesses.
 But what about the opposite?
 Is there a way for business owners, employees and professionals to rate and review bad customers?
 Well, the answer is yes, and that's exactly what Rebolio allows you to do.
 Here, we'll discuss how you can do it, and why this is a fair practice to pick up as you run your business.

 Let's put it the other way first: why do people review bad and good businesses?
 The answer seems obvious: to let other people know.
-No one would contest the right of an angry customer who had an horrible experience with a given business to review it online.
+No one would contest the right of an angry customer who had a horrible experience with a given business to review it online.
 That way, other potential customers will know that, in their opinion, they should avoid that particular company.

 Another reason why people review businesses on platforms such as Yelp, Tripadvisor, Facebook or Google Maps, is to let the business owners know about the things they disliked or appreciated as a customer.
 Some may even argue that their feedback is an opportunity for the reviewed company to improve their service.